katerinaksystra/pameas-rules/README.md

 In this definition:

-Evacuation_Phase_4_Start_event \in SET_of_Defined_Events which is a set of predefined events that change the system state
+*Evacuation_Phase_4_Start_event \in SET_of_Defined_Events* which is a set of predefined events that change the system state

-Evacuation_Phase_4_Start_event denotes the start event of the evacuation phase 4, i.e. the launch of the evacuation protocol p is a constant of type Person
+*Evacuation_Phase_4_Start_event* denotes the start event of the evacuation phase 4, i.e. the launch of the evacuation protocol p is a constant of type Person

-getPerson: S -> Person is a function that takes as input a state of the system and returns the person of that state
+*getPerson: S -> Person* is a function that takes as input a state of the system and returns the person of that state

-getType : Person -> pType is a function that takes as input an element of type Person and returns his type, an element of the set {“Crew”, “Passenger”}
+*getType : Person -> pType* is a function that takes as input an element of type Person and returns his type, an element of the set {“Crew”, “Passenger”}

-getMedicalAssistance: Person -> SET_OF_MEDICAL_ASSISTANCE is a function that takes as input an element of type Person and returns an element of the set {“equip_required”, “stretcher”, “heavy_doses”, “none”} that denotes whether the person requires medical assistance during evacuation or not (requires medical equipment during evacuation, requires a stretcher, receives medication affecting their ability to complete the evacuation process safely without assistance or is able to evacuate unassisted, respectively).
+*getMedicalAssistance: Person -> SET_OF_MEDICAL_ASSISTANCE* is a function that takes as input an element of type Person and returns an element of the set {“equip_required”, “stretcher”, “heavy_doses”, “none”} that denotes whether the person requires medical assistance during evacuation or not (requires medical equipment during evacuation, requires a stretcher, receives medication affecting their ability to complete the evacuation process safely without assistance or is able to evacuate unassisted, respectively).

-getMobilityStatus: Person -> SET_OF_MOBILITY_ISSUES is a function that takes as input an element of type Person and returns an element of the set {"assisted_gait","walking_disability",”severe_walking_disability”,”unable_to_walk”, ”visually_impaired”,”hearing_impaired”,”cognitive_impaired”, "none"} that denotes whether the person has any mobility issue or not (requires walking cane, frame, or crutches to move to the assembly station, requires wheelchair to move to the assembly station, requires wheelchair to move to the assembly station and must be carried up/down steps, is unable to walk, has impairments that may affect his mobility, or no mobility problems, respectively.
+*getMobilityStatus: Person -> SET_OF_MOBILITY_ISSUES* is a function that takes as input an element of type Person and returns an element of the set {"assisted_gait","walking_disability",”severe_walking_disability”,”unable_to_walk”, ”visually_impaired”,”hearing_impaired”,”cognitive_impaired”, "none"} that denotes whether the person has any mobility issue or not (requires walking cane, frame, or crutches to move to the assembly station, requires wheelchair to move to the assembly station, requires wheelchair to move to the assembly station and must be carried up/down steps, is unable to walk, has impairments that may affect his mobility, or no mobility problems, respectively.

-getPregnancyStatus: Person -> SET_OF_PREGRANCY_DATA is a function that takes as input an element of type Person and returns an element of the set{"complicated”, “normal”} that denotes the pregnancy status of that person
+*getPregnancyStatus: Person -> SET_OF_PREGRANCY_DATA* is a function that takes as input an element of type Person and returns an element of the set{"complicated”, “normal”} that denotes the pregnancy status of that person

-AssignType: Person->SET_OF_ASSIGNMENTS is a function that takes as input an element of type Person and assigns to that person an element of the set {“follow path”, “wait help”} denoting whether that person can follow the instructions received in their personal devices or needs personal assistance by the crew to evacuate.
+*AssignType: Person -> SET_OF_ASSIGNMENTS* is a function that takes as input an element of type Person and assigns to that person an element of the set {“follow path”, “wait help”} denoting whether that person can follow the instructions received in their personal devices or needs personal assistance by the crew to evacuate.

 Additionally:
-getAssignType: Person->Assignment is a function that takes as input a person and returns his assignment type.
+*getAssignType: Person->Assignment* is a function that takes as input a person and returns his assignment type.

 Essentially, the Evacuation profile ruleset is triggered after the launch of the evacuation protocol (event) and defines the passenger’s evacuation profile (action) based on their health data (condition) by categorising them as being able to follow the instructions of the messages delivered to them or need help to evacuate by a crew member.

 The second rule family is defined as follows:

-Definition 2 (RF2).
-Assume a system state S and a detected event by the system E. RuleFamily_2(S, E) consists of two rule sets of Event Condition Action (ECA) rules of the form ON event IF condition THEN DO action, defined as follows:
+**Definition 2 (RF2).** *Assume a system state S and a detected event by the system E. RuleFamily_2(S, E) consists of two rule sets of Event Condition Action (ECA) rules of the form ON event IF condition THEN DO action, defined as follows:*

-Definition 2.1 (RS2.1 - Evacuation path ruleset): The Evacuation path ruleset is defined as follows:
+**Definition 2.1 (RS2.1 - Evacuation path ruleset):** *The Evacuation path ruleset is defined as follows:*

 ```
 ECA(